brunovlucena/home/flux/clusters/studio/infrastructure/cloudflare-tunnel/README.md

 ### Secret Management

-- Tunnel tokens are stored as Kubernetes secrets
+- Tunnel tokens are stored as sealed secrets (encrypted and Git-safe)
+- Use the provided script to create sealed secrets
-- Secrets are not included in Git (use the provided script)
+- Sealed secrets are automatically decrypted by the controller in the cluster
-- Consider using external secret management (e.g., Sealed Secrets, External Secrets Operator)
+- No sensitive data is stored in plain text in Git

 ### Network Security